jphaugla/Redisearch-Digital-Banking/README.md

 # Redisearch-Digital-Banking
 Provides a quick-start example of using Redis with springBoot with Banking structures.
 Digital Banking uses an API microservices approach to enable high speed requests for account, customer and transaction information.
-As seem below, this data is useful for a variety of business purposes in the bank.
+As seen below, this data is useful for a variety of business purposes in the bank.
 <a href="" rel="Digital Banking"><img src="images/DigitalBanking.png" alt="" /></a>

-This is the same as Redis-Digital-Banking but will not use any Spring indexes.
-Instead redisearch 2.0 indexes will be used
+### Note:  This is the same as Redis-Digital-Banking but will not use any Spring crudrepository indexes.
+Instead redisearch 2.0 indexes will be used.
+This is still using the crudrepository for the basic redis data.

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A redis docker configuration is included.